 The purpose of EPR is to shift the responsibility for the waste away from the municipality to the producer and provide incentives for producers to incorporate environmental considerations in the design of their product with the end of life in mind and take a “cradle to cradle” approach to product life cycles.
 EPR places the responsibility for the proper end-of-life management of the waste products on the individual producers.
 In reality, however, producers work collectively to exert this responsibility by setting up Producer Responsibility Organisations (PROs).

 Depending on the product group, the EPR schemes are financed by:

 • product fees that are added onto the retail price; and/or

 • income from the sale of the recycled material.

 These economic transactions are administrated by individual PROs.
 A unified responsibility for the collection, treatment and the full economic responsibility gives the producers full accountability and should provide incentives to minimise the environmental impact of their products.
 This is one of the major reasons for choosing this model for EPRs.

-• Good quality of the waste streams, for example, separate collection of coloured and clear glass or newsprint and paper packaging, creates a high quality of recycled materials with market demand.
+– Good quality of the waste streams, for example, separate collection of coloured and clear glass or newsprint and paper packaging.
+This creates a high quality of recycled materials with market demand.

-• The national industry with a demand for the recycled material and/or capability to process the collected material, e.g. paper, glass and mining industry.
+– A demand for the recycled material and/or capability to process the collected material, for example, paper, glass and steel industry.